petrnohejl/alfonz/alfonz-mvvm/README.md

 * UI-related operations which cannot be done via data binding, e.g. show a dialog or a toast
 * Android-related operations which have to be performed from view-model layer, e.g. starting an activity

 `AlfonzViewModel` implements `android.databinding.Observable` for registering observable callbacks.
-It also provides a mechanism for caching UI callbacks when view layer is not temporarily available - for example during device orientation change.
+It also provides a mechanism for caching UI actions when view layer is not temporarily available - for example during device orientation change.

 This module also contains a few useful binding adapters and conversions.
 You can find them in `BindingUtility` class.